smarr/RoarVM/README.rst

 Copyright (c) 2008 - 2010 IBM Corporation and others.
 All rights reserved.
-This RoarVM and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution, and is available at http://www.eclipse.org/legal/epl-v10.html
+This RoarVM and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution, and is available at:

+  http://www.eclipse.org/legal/epl-v10.html

 All parts directly taken over from the original Squeak source code are